Aras Agalarov: Career

 Herman Gref, who runs Sberbank of Russia, Agalarov and his son hosted a dinner for Trump on the night of the pageant.
 While in Moscow, Phil Ruffin, who is a partner in Trump International Hotel Las Vegas, and Trump met with the Agalarov and his son at the Ritz-Carlton.
 Trump then appeared in a music video with Agalarov's son alongside many of the contestants.
 Trump and Agalarov planned on a $3 billion project, with state-owned Sberbank agreeing to provide 70% of the financing.

 Agalarov has served as a liaison between Trump and Putin.
 According to an interview, they once discussed the construction of a Trump Tower in Russia.
 Agalarov had also reportedly tried to set up a meeting between the two, but this was canceled due to Putin having to meet the Dutch royal couple at the time.
 Putin instead sent Trump a fedoskino miniature.

 In 2014, Kyrgyzstan signed a treaty with Russia that named Crocus Group as the single supplier of services to integrate into the Eurasian Economic Union, avoiding competitive bidding on the $127 million deal.

-Agalarov's son, Emin, helped arrange Russian lawyer Natalia Veselnitskaya's June 9, 2016 meeting with Donald Trump Jr., Jared Kushner, and Paul Manafort in Trump Tower.
+Agalarov's son, Emin, helped arrange Russian lawyer Natalia Veselnitskaya's meeting with Donald Trump Jr., Jared Kushner and Paul Manafort in Trump Tower on 9 June 2016.
 Following the meeting, Agalarov wired $1.2 million to a bank in New Jersey controlled by Emin, a transfer which is being investigated by American law enforcement.

 Emin said that after Trump won the United States presidential election in 2016, Trump sent them a handwritten note, saying he does not forget his friends.